monsoonmaelstrom/book2/book2.md

 I follow his advice, gingerly moving her off of me.
 My legs tingle as blood rushes back into them after having been in the same position for so long.
 Finally, when the tingling stops, I stand and go over to the table, which is arrayed with chicken, and an assortment of roasted vegetables.

-I look back at Hazel, and I think she *might* look a little bit better, but I’m not certain that it’s not just a trick of the late evening light lending her a bit more color.
+I look back at Hazel, and I think she *might* look a little bit better, but I’m not certain that it’s not merely a trick of the late evening light lending her a bit more color.
 I can’t help but sigh.

 “Where’s Davy?”
 I ask as I take a piece of chicken.